-The East Riding of Yorkshire Auxiliary Units were under the command of Captain Peter Hollis, the son of a local vicar show hailed from the Hull area.
+The East Riding of Yorkshire Auxiliary Units were under the command of Captain Peter Hollis, the son of a local vicar who hailed from the Hull area.
 Captain Hollis knew the East Riding and Yorkshire Wolds well making him a good choice for the role.

-The final site for the Auxiliary Units H.Q. was at Middleton Hall near Driffield.
-It was ideally placed in the centre of the East Riding's patrols and easy to get to.
+The final site for the Auxiliary Units HQ was at Middleton Hall, Middleton-on-the Wolds, near Driffield.
+It was ideally placed in the centre of the East Riding's Patrols and easy to get to.
 The stable block was converted into the HQ.

 He was succeeded by "Terry" Leigh-Lye, later a boxing commentator.
-Captain Leigh-Lye also used Middleton Hall stables as his H.Q. though it seems a good number of meetings were held in the Crown & Anchor public house in Middleton.
+Captain Leigh-Lye also used Middleton Hall stables as his HQ though it seems a good number of meetings were held in the Crown & Anchor public house in Middleton.

 During his time as Intelligence Officer Captain Peter Hollis seems to have only had control of the Patrols up to Bainton.
 The rest were under Captain Guy Atkinson Intelligence Officer for County Durham.
 This set up altered with Captain Atkinson having the Durham area only with the North Riding of Yorkshire Patrols looking after themselves.